theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-16-on-adjusting-piano-stool.md

 affects me and not other performers.

 I suppose any of these could actually be possible.
 But then it just doesn't _feel_ like that.
-It just feels as if the stool which was perfect during rehearsal has mysteriously become not-so-perfect.
+It feels as though the stool which was perfect during rehearsal just _wants_ to be adjusted in front of the crowd.